miraland-labs/miraland/docs/src/integrations/exchange.md

 ---
-title: Add Solana to Your Exchange
+title: Add Miraland to Your Exchange
 ---

-This guide describes how to add Solana's native token SOL to your cryptocurrency exchange.
+This guide describes how to add Miraland's native token MLN to your cryptocurrency exchange.

 ## Node Setup